joelreyesheroku/pgweb/README.md

 ## Deploy to Heroku and Test

-Before running tests, make sure you have PostgreSQL server running on the same Heroku App that you're deploying this to (you can add Postgres after you've deployed this if you're putting the Cart before the proverbial Horse

-For example:

-`yourPrivateSpaces_postgresserver.herokuapp.com:5432`

-Then push this to your Heroku app using:
+Publish your modified local code to your Heroku app using:

 `git add .`
 `git commit -am "Updating PGWeb to be my own"`